kelseyhightower/intro-to-kubernetes-workshop/labs/provisioning-coreos-on-gce.md

 ## Delete all the nodes

+Only do this if you need to start over or clean up after you are done.

 ```
 gcloud compute instances delete knode1 knode2 knode3 knode4 knode5 kcontrol \
 --zone us-central1-a --delete-disks all